SimLab Group Vision

 b) Individual Meetings – how frequently

-c) Email – degree of mutual accessibility – will it include after hours and/or weekends?
+c) Email/slack – degree of mutual accessibility – will it include after hours and/or weekends?

 Please respond to emails within a few days, unless otherwise stated.
 You are not expected to respond to emails outside of normal working hours (e.g., on weekends or official holidays).
 Joyce will try her best to do so as well but if you have something urgent, it is usually better to use slack or call.